 \section{Introduction}

 Robots in human-centered environments are expected to plan and execute diverse, complicated tasks autonomously and safely.
 Instructing such robots through natural language is the long-standing dream of artificial intelligence and robotics research, as natural language not only supports robot execution by non-experts but also enables people to control robots intuitively.
-These robots are expected to interpret linguistic instructions and make feasible plans by perceiving the environment.
-In the field of task and motion planning (TAMP), various methods have been proposed to realize autonomous planning and execution by robots~\cite{karpas2020automated,garrett2021integrated}.
-However, they require significant expert knowledge and a time-consuming setup for every task, rendering them impractical for a natural-language instructed robot that must flexibly handle variations of the same task as users might request.
+These robots are required to interpret linguistic instructions and make feasible plans by perceiving the environment.
+Large language models (LLMs) and vision-language models (VLMs)~\cite{openai2024gpt4o,meta2024llama3,geminiteam2024gemini15} have the potential to alleviate this barrier.

-Large language models (LLMs)~\cite{openai2024gpt4,meta2024llama3,microsoft2024phi4} and vision language models (VLMs)~\cite{openai2024gpt4o,geminiteam2024gemini15,liu2023visual}, which are LLMs empowered with vision capabilities, have the potential to alleviate this barrier.
-In recent years, research on LLM-based planning has gained attention~\cite{huang2023inner,lin2023text2motion,singh2023progprompt,silver2024generalized}.
-The LLM/VLM-as-a-planner approach, which directly converts linguistic instructions (and visual observation) into plans, is a representative example, and methods have been proposed in various domains and task settings~\cite{chen2024autotamp,wang2024llm3,yang2024guiding}.
+In recent years, research on LLM-based planning has gained attention~\cite{huang2023inner,singh2023progprompt,silver2024generalized}.
+The LLM/VLM-as-a-planner approach, which directly converts linguistic instructions (and visual observation) into plans, is a representative example, and methods have been proposed in various domains and task settings~\cite{mei2024repanvlm,wang2024llm3,yang2025guiding}.
 However, their black-box nature has fundamental flaws, notably the missing logical validation and unclear physical feasibility of generated plans.

-Vision-Language Interpreter (\vilain)~\cite{shirai2024vision}, a hybrid LLM and symbolic planner approach, was proposed to overcome these problems. \vilain first uses LLMs to generate human-interpretable problem specifications in PDDL~\cite{fox2003pddl2} problem specifications from the instructions and then triggers a symbolic planner to find plans, while syntactically and semantically validating the specifications.
+Vision-Language Interpreter (\vilain)~\cite{shirai2024vision} addresses the former limitation by performing hybrid planning through a symbolic planner. \vilain first generates PDDL~\cite{fox2003pddl2} problem specifications from the instructions and then triggers a symbolic planner to find plans, while syntactically and semantically validating the specifications.
 Nonetheless, \vilain is limited to task planning, and it cannot be directly connected to real robot execution.
 We bridge this gap while addressing the latter limitation by building a novel framework based on \vilain and an integrated TAMP system.